stephcrete/REST-API-Design-Guide-Wiki/CRUD-Update-Single-item.md

   * in this case ALL resource properties MUST be provided (for idempotency)

 # Target
-To update a single item you SHOULD issue a POST or POST request against the single item (e.g., .../v1/employees/123 to update employee 123).
+To update a single item you SHOULD issue a POST or PUT request against the single item (e.g., .../v1/employees/123 to update employee 123).

 # Rules for the client
 * SHOULD use POST for partial updates